 Why MCI Guidelines are discriminatory?

-The Department of Empowerment of Persons with Disabilities (DEPwD) framed guidelines for evaluation and the procedure for certification of various specified disabilities - the guidelines were finalised by the MoHFW and were notified by the Central Government in the Gazette on 4 Jan 2018 [11].
-DEPwD constituted an expert committee which further created eight sub-committees.
+The Ministry of Social Justice & Empowerment [MSJE] framed guidelines for evaluation and the procedure for certification of various specified disabilities - the guidelines were finalised by the MoHFW and were notified by the Central Government in the Gazette on 4 Jan 2018 [13].
+MSJE constituted an expert committee which further created eight sub-committees.
 It is important to note here that there were separate sub-committees on ‘developmental disorders’ and on ‘mental illness’ in this nodal body.
 On the contrary, MCI relied on a psychiatrist alone to make sweeping comments on developmental disabilities suggesting that they discriminated against people with learning disability.

-The DEPwD committee had experts from different hospitals, from the Indian Council of Medical Research, and it included Directors of National Institutes working for people with disabilities under the Central Government, and the Director General of Health Services (DGHS).
+The MSJE committee had experts from different hospitals, from the Indian Council of Medical Research, and it included Directors of National Institutes working for people with disabilities under the Central Government, and the Director General of Health Services (DGHS).
 The DGHS is the final authority to decide upon cases where any controversy or doubt arises in the interpretation of the definitions or classifications or evaluation procedures regarding the said guidelines.
 The DGHS was never involved by the MCI.

-The DEPwD Assessment Guidelines clearly state that for SpLD, the diagnosis will require a team approach involving a pediatrician and clinical or rehabilitation psychologist.
+The MSJE Assessment Guidelines clearly state that for SpLD, the diagnosis will require a team approach involving a pediatrician and clinical or rehabilitation psychologist.
 They identified NIMHANS battery as a diagnostic tool.
-For disability certification, they identified that the medical authority will comprise of [11; page 94-95]:
+For disability certification, they identified that the medical authority will comprise of [13; page 94-95]:

 (a) The Medical Superintendent/Chief Medical Officer/Civil Surgeon (b) Pediatrician or Pediatric Neurologist (where available) (c) Clinical or Rehabilitation Psychologist (d) Occupational therapist or Special Educator or Teacher trained for assessment of SpLD.